 Best concerts this weekend in Indianapolis: Jan 23–Jan 25

-A local weekend roundup of standout live shows in Indianapolis (Jan 23-26).
+A local weekend roundup of standout live shows in Indianapolis.

-8 Seconds Saloon, Old National Centre, and more.
+Includes venues like 8 Seconds Saloon, Old National Centre, Turntable, and more.

 -